-Proposed site: Moti ukina Point Baseline Comment Rating Agree with rating 🗸 Natural Science Baseline: High benthic values High-Moderate ✓ Perceptual/ Sensory Baseline: Geometry of pines is less visible in close views just see dense swathe of vegetation, with variation between pines and kanuka/Manuka so regard Coherence as Moderate Question why the proximity of Clay Point is noted for this site but not for Tio Point I would evaluate this baseline as Moderate due to the values of the natural wider setting, the location on Tory Channel and the moderate perceived naturalness I would rate perceptual values as Moderate Moderate-Low x Site Associative Baseline: Site is visible from a number of houses both sides of Tory Channel High-Moderate ✓ OVERALL RATING Natural character baseline High-Moderate ✓ Outstanding natural character Agreed that site does not meet ONC Landscape baseline I rate the landscape baseline as High-Moderate Moderate X Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: Concur with description of site sensitivity given the marine ecological features and existing dwelling in the bay.
+Proposed site: Motu ukina Point Baseline Comment Rating Agree with rating 💙 Natural Science Baseline: High benthic values High-Moderate ✓ Perceptual/ Sensory Baseline: Geometry of pines is less visible in close views just see dense swathe of vegetation, with variation between pines and kanuka/Manuka so regard Coherence as Moderate Question why the proximity of Clay Point is noted for this site but not for Tio Point I would evaluate this baseline as Moderate due to the values of the natural wider setting, the location on Tory Channel and the moderate perceived naturalness I would rate perceptual values as Moderate Hudson: This is a difference of professional opinion.
+In our opinion the managed character of the land is a defining characteristic, power-poles and other structures are visible, and perceived naturalness is Low-Moderate.
+Moderate-Low x Site Associative Baseline: Site is visible from a number of houses both sides of Tory Channel Hudson: Covered in the Visual Appraisal.
+High-Moderate ✓ OVERALL RATING muson. covered in the visual Appraisal.
+I Natural character baseline High-Moderate ✓ Outstanding natural character Agreed that site does not meet ONC Landscape baseline I rate the landscape baseline as High-Moderate Hudson: A difference of professional opinion.
+Comparisons of ratings between sites has also had to be a consideration.
+Moderate X Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: Concur with description of site sensitivity given the marine ecological features and existing dwelling in the bay.
 Agree that site is sensitive to the addition of a Salmon Farm.

 Overall assessment of Effects: Motukina Point Character component Existing Baseline Rating Effects Resultant rating Natural science High-Moderate Perceptual Moderate-Low Look at wider viewing audience & other dwellings that may look across Tory Channel to farm plus increased sensitivity of these residents post the NZKS Hearing Associative High-moderate High values due to number of site users and residents and location of site on headland.
-Overall baseline Natural character High-Moderate Resultant Natural character Low V Overall baseline Moderate Resultant Landscape Moderate-Low ✓ Landscape I rate the L baseline as High-Moderate ONC Agreed with assessment of effects ONFL Agreed with assessment of effects
+Overall baseline Natural character High-Moderate Resultant Natural character Low ¥ Overall baseline Moderate Resultant Landscape Moderate-Low ✓ Landscape I rate the L baseline as High-Moderate ONC Agreed with assessment of effects ONFL Agreed with assessment of effects